-HLTH 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN HEALTH Fall/Spring, 1-4 credit hours
+HLTH 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN HEALTH

 Special Topics in Health will include topics of current interest or topics not covered in courses currently offered by the department or in combinations not currently available.
 Prerequisite: permission of the instructor.